 Written By: Carmen Daniels, Janya McCalman, and Roxanne Bainbridge

-Since 1990, financial counseling, literacy and capability services have emerged in Canada, Australia, New Zealand and the United States (CANZUS nations) as practice-based approaches to support the economic participation and financial resilience of Indigenous peoples.
-This systematic scoping review of the published and grey literature explores how these programs have evolved and whether such approaches are effective.
-The review found an emerging movement towards Indigenous-specific practice, reflecting the growth of Indigenous voices in financial counseling practice and highlighting the critical case for embedding Indigenous knowledges and practices into program design and delivery.
+Since 1990, financial counseling, literacy, and capability services have emerged in Canada, Australia, New Zealand and the United States (CANZUS nations) as practice-based approaches to support the economic participation and financial resilience of Indigenous peoples.
+This systematic scoping review of the published and grey literature explored how these programs have evolved and whether such approaches are effective.
+The review found an emerging movement toward Indigenous-specific practice, reflecting the growth of Indigenous voices in financial counseling practice and highlighting the critical case for embedding Indigenous knowledge and practices into program design and delivery.
 However, there was little evidence in this emerging field regarding the quality or impact of program delivery.
 A theoretical framework is needed to guide further research.